What Is the Average Bank Account Balance?

 Here’s a breakdown of the median bank account balance in several income categories:

-Again, the average bank account balance for those groups is higher, due to a small portion of households with significant savings.
-For example, in the bottom 20th percentile, the average account balance is $4,600, and the top 10th percentile of households keeps over $230,000 in the bank.
+Again, the average bank account balance for each group is higher due to a small portion of households with significant savings.
+For example, in the bottom 20th percentile, the average account balance is $4,700, and the top 10th percentile of households keeps over $228,000 in the bank.

 Occupation and Bank Account Holdings

 Your job directly influences your income, so it makes sense the type of role you fill affects your bank account.
 The SCF shows the median bank account balances for the following types of workers:

 - Managerial or professional: $13,000, with an average of $71,700

 - Technical, sales, or service: $3,200, with an average of $20,600

 - Other occupations: $3,200, with an average of $11,000

 - Retired or not working: $3,700, with an average of $39,800

 There are also significant differences in bank account holdings by members of various races.
 The SCF reveals the median account balances using the categories below: